 I have had the fortune to receive this thoughtful response from one of our readers of the CitriSafe Healthy Living Blog.
-More specifically, the author, a very busy mother of six and homeschooler, shared her powerful story that comes with a happy ending.
+More specifically, the author, a very busy mother of six and homeschooler, shared her powerful story about her Chronic Inflammation and Infection that comes with a happy ending.
 It would not do justice if I were to not let her story speak for herself.

 My name is Joanna and I am a 43-year-old woman with a husband, a busy household (I homeschool our six children), and lifelong struggle with staying healthy.

 My Medical History